-Infinising sequences of variational problems with non-quasiconvex energy densities, in general, develop finer and finer oscillations with no classical limit in Sobolev function spaces called microstructure [12, 23, 17, 20, 30, 3].
+Infimising sequences of variational problems with non-quasiconvex energy densities, in general, develop finer and finer oscillations with no classical limit in Sobolev function spaces called microstructure [1-6].
 Those oscillations cause difficulty to numerical methods because fine grids are necessary to resolve such oscillations which results in ineffective and tricky mesh-depending computations.
-Strong convergence of gradients of infinising sequences of the non-quasiconvex problem is impossible.
+Strong convergence of gradients of infimising sequences of the non-quasiconvex problem is impossible.

 Relaxation techniques replace the nonconvex energy density by its (semi-)convex hull and lead to a macroscopic model.
 Since the convexified energy density obtained by this method, in general, lacks strict convexity, numerical algorithms might encounter situations where the Hessian matrix is singular.
-For instance, the Newton minimisation algorithm fails on the convexified three-well problem of Subsection 6.4 below.
-Applications of relaxation techniques include models in computational microstructure [3, 30, 18], some optimal design problems [5, 26], the nonlinear Laplacian [15], and elastoplasticity [12].
+For instance, the Newton minimisation algorithm fails on the convexified three-well problem of Subsection 'Three-well benchmark' below.
+Applications of relaxation techniques include models in computational microstructure [5-7], some optimal design problems [8,9], the nonlinear Laplacian [10] (where the Hessian can become arbitrarily ill-conditioned in spite of its strict convexity) and elastoplasticity [1].